 What types of IRAs are available?
 There are two major types of IRAs: traditional IRAs and Roth IRAs.
-Both allow you to make annual contributions of up to $6,000 in 2022.
 Generally, you must have at least as much taxable compensation as the amount of your IRA contribution.
 But if you are married filing jointly, your spouse can also contribute to an IRA, even if he or she does not have taxable compensation.
 The law also allows taxpayers age 50 and older to make additional "catch-up" contributions.
-These folks can put up to an additional $1,000 in their IRAs in 2022.
+These folks can put additional money in their IRAs (visit our Tax Center to see current contribution limits).
 Both traditional and Roth IRAs feature tax-sheltered growth of earnings.
 And both typically offer a wide range of investment choices.

 There are important differences between these two types of IRAs.
 You must understand these differences before you can choose the type of IRA that may be appropriate for your needs.

 Practically anyone can open and contribute to a traditional IRA.
-The only requirements are that you must have taxable income and be under age 72.
+The only requirement is that you must have taxable income.
 You can contribute the maximum allowed each year as long as your taxable income for the year is at least that amount.
 If your taxable income for the year is below the maximum contribution allowed, you can contribute only up to the amount you earned.
 Your contributions to a traditional IRA may be tax deductible on your federal income tax return.
 This is important because tax-deductible (pretax) contributions lower your taxable income for the year, saving you money in taxes.
 If neither you nor your spouse is covered by a 401(k) or other employer-sponsored plan, you can generally deduct the full amount of your annual contribution.
 If one of you is covered by such a plan, your ability to deduct your contributions depends on your annual income (modified adjusted gross income, or MAGI) and your income tax filing status.
 You may qualify for a full deduction, a partial deduction, or no deduction at all.

 What happens when you start taking money from your traditional IRA?

 Any portion of a distribution that represents deductible contributions is subject to income tax because those contributions were not taxed when you made them.
 Any portion that represents investment earnings is also subject to income tax because those earnings were not previously taxed either.
 Only the portion that represents nondeductible, after-tax contributions (if any) is not subject to income tax.
-In addition to income tax, you may have to pay a 10% early withdrawal penalty if you're under age 59½, unless you meet one of the exceptions.
+In addition to income tax, you may have to pay a 10% early withdrawal penalty if you're under age 59½ and take a withdrawal, unless you meet one of the exceptions.

 Not everyone can set up a Roth IRA.
 Even if you can, you may not qualify to take full advantage of it.
 The first requirement is that you must have taxable compensation.
-If your taxable income is at $6,000 ($7,000 if you're age 50 or older) in 2022, you may be able to contribute the full amount.
 But it gets more complicated.
 Your ability to contribute to a Roth IRA in any year depends on your MAGI and your income tax filing status.
-Your allowable contribution may be less than the maximum possible, or nothing at all.
-Roth IRAs — Tax Year 2022 Filing status Contribution is limited if MAGI between: No contribution if MAGI over: Single/Head of household $129,000 - $144,000, Married joint $204,000 - $214,000.
+Your allowable contribution may be less than the maximum possible, partial, or nothing at all.
 Your contributions to a Roth IRA are not tax deductible.
+To see current contribution limits, please visit the Tax Center.
 You can invest only after-tax dollars in a Roth IRA.
 The good news is that, if you meet certain conditions, your withdrawals from a Roth IRA will be completely free from federal income tax, including both contributions and investment earnings.
 To be eligible for these qualifying distributions, you must meet a five-year holding period requirement.

 In addition, one of the following must apply: